-If the additional controls and processes we implement to remediate the material weakness prove to be insufficient, or if we identify other deficiencies that individually or together constitute significant deficiencies or material weaknesses, our ability to accurately record, process, and report financial information and, consequently, our ability to prepare financial statements within required time periods, could be adversely affected and we may be unable to assure that information required to be disclosed by us in reports we file or submit under the Exchange Act is accumulated and communicated to management, and recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC.
+If we identify other material weaknesses or identify deficiencies that individually or together constitute significant deficiencies or material weaknesses, or if the additional controls and processes that we implement to remediate any identified material weaknesses prove to be insufficient, our ability to accurately record, process and report financial information and, consequently, our ability to prepare financial statements within required time periods could be adversely affected and we may be unable to assure that information required to be disclosed by us in reports that we file or submit under the Exchange Act is accumulated and communicated to management, and recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC.

-Furthermore, any disclosure controls and procedures or internal controls and procedures, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
+Furthermore, disclosure controls and procedures or internal controls and procedures, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple error or mistake.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people or by an unauthorized override of the controls.

 Accordingly, because of the inherent limitations in our control system, misstatements due to error or fraud may occur and not be detected.

-The discovery of additional deficiencies could result in violations of applicable securities laws, stock exchange listing requirements, and agreements to which we are subject, subject us to litigation and investigations, negatively affect investor confidence in our financial statements, and adversely impact our stock price and ability to hinder our ability to access capital markets.
+The discovery of additional deficiencies could result in violations of applicable securities laws, stock exchange listing requirements and agreements to which we are subject us to litigation and investigations, negatively affect investor confidence in our financial statements and adversely impact our stock price and ability to hinder our ability to access capital markets.